score-json/json/TSF/trustable/assertions/TA-VALIDATION.md

       path: ./TSF/trustable/assertions/TA-VALIDATION-CHECKLIST.md
 ---

 All specified tests are executed repeatedly, under defined conditions in controlled environments, according to specified objectives.
+(To revisit)